khan450/JavaScript-Projects/README.md

-# JavaScript-Projects
+# JavaScript Projects
-A collection of JavaScript projects and assignments for my course.
+This repository contains JavaScript projects and assignments for my course.
+Each folder contains different exercises and code examples that demonstrate my understanding of JavaScript concepts.